 Tints and shades

-A tint results from adding white to a color—a shade when you add black.
+You add white to a color to create a tint and add black to create a shade.
 Tints and shades let you create monochrome color schemes by adding varying levels of white and black to a base color.

 For example, if your base color is #8dbdd8 (a lightish blue) as seen in the image below, you can create a monochrome scheme by choosing two tints (two brighter blues) and two shades (two darker blues).